-Dr. Bissonnette of Boston University School of Medicine has no relevant financial relationships to disclose.)
+Dr. Bissonnette of Boston University Medical Center has no relevant financial relationships to disclose.)

 Dr. Provini of the University of Bologna and IRCCS Institute of Neurological Sciences of Bologna received speakers fees from Eisai, Italfarmaco, and Vanda Pharmaceuticals and consulting fees from Zambon.)

 This article includes discussion of sleep-related movement disorders, movement disorders in sleep, restless leg syndrome, Willis Ekbom disease, periodic limb movement disorder, periodic movement disorder of sleep, nocturnal myoclonus, sleep-related leg cramps, leg cramps, charley horse, nocturnal leg cramps, sleep-related bruxism, nocturnal bruxism, nocturnal tooth-grinding, tooth-clenching, sleep-related rhythmic movement disorder, body-rocking, head-banging, head-rolling, body-rolling, jactatio capitis nocturna, jactatio corporis, nocturna, rhythmie du sommeil, benign sleep myoclonus of infancy, benign neonatal sleep myoclonus, propriospinal myoclonus at sleep onset, spinal myoclonus, axial myoclonus, sleep-related movement disorder due to medical disorder, and sleep-related movement disorder due to medication or substance.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.